simonrenauld/airflow_docker/02-airflow-tutorial-master/README.md

 # Airflow tutorial

-This tutorial is loosely based on the Airflow tutorial in the [official documentation](https://pythonhosted.org/airflow/tutorial.html).
+This tutorial is loosely based on the Airflow tutorial in the [official documentation](https://pythonhosted.org/airflow/tutorial.html) and https://github.com/hgrif/airflow-tutorial
 It will walk you through the basics of setting up Airflow and creating an Airflow workflow.
 This tutorial was published on the blog of [GoDataDriven](https://blog.godatadriven.com/practical-airflow-tutorial).